SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/setting_up_your_own_grid.en.md

 [Docker](//www.docker.com/) provides a convenient way to provision and scale Selenium Grid infrastructure in a unit known as a container.
-Containers are standardised units of software that contain everything required to run the desired application including all dependencies in a reliable and repeatable way on different machines.
+Containers are standardised units of software that contain everything required to run the desired application, including all dependencies, in a reliable and repeatable way on different machines.

 The Selenium project maintains a set of Docker images which you can download